MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-email-forwarding.md

 2. Click the name of the user whose email you want to forward to open the properties page.

-3. Expand **Mail settings**, and then in the **Email forwarding** section, click **Edit**.
+3. Expand **Mail settings**, and then in the **Email forwarding** section, select **Edit**.

 4. On the email forwarding page, set the toggle to **On**, enter the forwarding address, and choose whether you want to keep a copy of forwarded emails.
 If you don't see this option, make sure a license is assigned to the user account.
-Choose **Save**.
+Select **Save**.

     **To forward to multiple email addresses**, you can ask the user to set up a rule in Outlook to forward to the addresses.
 To learn more, see [Use rules to automatically forward messages](https://support.office.com/article/use-rules-to-automatically-forward-messages-45aa9664-4911-4f96-9663-ece42816d746).